Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Propellers are good though.

-There was a Rex flight the other year that just dropped one off on Melbourne to Wagga or something, just dropped a propeller over Aubrey,
+There was a Rex flight the other year that just

-just kept going.
+Just kept going.

 Landed.

-We'll come back to that.
+We'll come back for that.

 Pick it up on the way back.

-I think some people in the cabin let them know
+I think some people in the cabin

-that something bad had happened, but you can land it on one.
+But you can land it on one.

-So every flight in the world has to be within three hours of one engine.
+has to be within three hours

 So that's why sometimes you fly overseas, you go,

-And there's all these little airports just in case engines fail,
+And there's all these little airports just in case engines fail.

-you can get there on one.
+You can get there on one.

-Ah, that's good to know because sometimes you're watching the map,
+Ah, that's good to know.

-and you go, why are we going out there and then turning left?
+And you go, why are we going out there and then turning left?

-Is our pilot lost?
+Is our polar lost?

 Yeah.